 Art Hotel Boutique Medellin: Service

 There is free Wifi throughout the hotel and works well.
 They also have both a cinema and an art gallery although I had no need to use either.
-Same goes for the Meeting Rooms but nice to know there are 2 available!
+The same goes for the Meeting Rooms but nice to know there are 2 available.

 The Art Hotel Medellin: Food and Drinks